Trump impeachment: US Senate will not hear witness testimony | DW | 31.01.2020

 The US Senate voted against hearing additional testimony from witnesses in Donald Trump's impeachment trial.
 The Republican-dominated body will have the final say on the US president's acquittal.

-The trial against US President Donald Trump in the US Senate will not feature witnesses or new evidence, the Republican-majority chamber decided on Friday.
+The trial against US President Donald Trump in the US Senate will not feature witnesses or new evidence, lawmakers in the Republican-majority chamber decided on Friday.

-The proponents of impeachment were pushing for the testimony of former national security adviser John Bolton, who claims to have new information about dealings between Trump and the Ukraine President Volodymyr Zelenskiy.
+The Democratic Party proponents of impeachment were pushing for the testimony of former national security adviser John Bolton, who claims to have new information about dealings between Trump and Ukrainian President Volodymyr Zelenskiy.
 Bolton previously said he was willing to testify.

 "The witnesses the president is concealing will tell their stories.
 And we will be asked why we didn’t want to hear that information when we had the chance.
 What answer shall we give if we do not pursue the truth now?" he said on Friday.

-Republican senator Marco Rubio said that voting to remove Trump "would inflict extraordinary and potentially irreparable damage" to the US.
+Republican Senator Marco Rubio said voting to remove Trump "would inflict extraordinary and potentially irreparable damage" to the US.

 "Just because actions meet a standard of impeachment does not mean it is in the best interest of the country to remove a President from office," he said.